§ Verifiable Dossiers

 § The Challenge of Verifiable Evidence Aggregation

 In the digital world, this aggregation process is fraught with challenges.
-The core problem is the absence of a standardized, cryptographically secure method to aggregate diverse pieces of evidence, attest to the integrity of the collection, and manage its lifecycle in a decentralized and interoperable manner.
+The core problem is the absence of a standardized, cryptographically secure method that aggregates diverse pieces of evidence, attests to the integrity of the collection, and manages its lifecycle in a decentralized and interoperable manner.
 Existing systems for evidence management are often siloed within proprietary platforms, dependent on centralized trusted parties, or lack the cryptographic guarantees necessary for high-assurance environments.
 This fragmentation creates friction, inhibits interoperability across domains (e.g., between different jurisdictions or industries), and introduces single points of failure that can be compromised or become unavailable.

 § Introducing the Dossier: An Issuer-Centric Evidence Container